SFDO-Tooling/CumulusCI/docs/robot.md

 ## Generate Fake Data with Faker

-The `get fake data` keyword comes with the Faker library that\'s installed with CumulusCI, and saves you from hard-coding test data for Robot tests. `Get fake data` does much more than just return random strings; it generates strings in an appropriate format.
+The `get fake data` keyword comes with the Faker library that's installed with CumulusCI, and saves you from hard-coding test data for Robot tests. `Get fake data` does much more than just return random strings; it generates strings in an appropriate format.
 You can ask it for a name, address, date, phone number, credit card number, and so on, and get back properly formatted data.

-For example, let\'s modify the `new_contact_record.robot` test case file to generate a fake name.
-Because the new `Contact` name is randomly generated in this updated example, you can\'t hard-code an assertion on the name of the created `Contact` to verify the name.
-Instead, for illustrative purposes, this test logs the `Contact` name in the test\'s `log.html` file.
+For example, let's modify the `new_contact_record.robot` test case file to generate a fake name.
+Because the new `Contact` name is randomly generated in this updated example, you can't hard-code an assertion on the name of the created `Contact` to verify the name.
+Instead, for illustrative purposes, this test logs the `Contact` name in the test's `log.html` file.

 ```robotframework